THE WOMAN IN THE PURPLE COAT

 It’s surprisingly easy to sit up.

-To drift through the ambulance’s doors.
+To float through the ambulance’s doors.
 Away from an elderly woman’s inert body.

-I pick up my reading glasses and the blue cardboard folder from the bedside table and take out pages yellowed by time.
-On them, my precise handwriting—the letters neatly formed but slightly square in shape—flows all around my sketches.
+I fetch my reading glasses and the blue cardboard folder from the bedside table and pull out pages yellowed by time.
+My precise handwriting, the letters neatly formed but slightly square in shape, flows around pencil sketches.
+I wrote Selma’s story when I left Paris and wasn’t allowed to paint anymore.

 “I thought about putting on my coat, but it was heavy with rain.
-The white wool was dirty where I’d covered the woman lying in the road.
+The white wool had dirty marks where I’d covered the woman lying in the road.
 The right lapel and shoulder were streaked with the stranger’s blood.”

 “I tilted my umbrella to shield myself from the crowd that still lingered, even though the ambulance was long gone.
 All I wanted was to blend back into the multitude of umbrellas battling an unseasonal September wind.
-To be just another New Yorker in the evening rush hour.
-Most of all, I wanted to forget the woman in the purple coat.”
+To be just another New Yorker pressed for time in the evening rush hour.”

 Catherine.
 New York, September 1970

-My first impression was a flash of shimmering purple fabric—the colour of African violets in full bloom—billowing around slim legs as the woman bolted across my path, jostling my umbrella.
+My first impression of her was a flash of shimmering purple fabric—the colour of African violets in full bloom—billowing around slim legs as she bolted across my path, jostling my umbrella.

-Seconds later, a man running after the woman almost collided with me.
+Seconds later, a man running after her almost collided with me.

 A horn blared.
 Someone cried out.
 There was a dull thud.